oklahomer/p5-Facebook-OpenGraph/README.md

 Obtain an access token for application.
 Give the returning value to `set_access_token()` and you can make request on behalf of your application.
-This access token never expires unless you reset application secret key on App Dashboard so you might want to store this value w/in your process like below...
+This access token never expires unless you reset application secret key on App Dashboard so you might want to store this value within your process like below...

     package MyApp::OpenGraph;
     use parent 'Facebook::OpenGraph';